MA/MSc

 • Through our partnerships with BBC news labs and The Times’ development team, we make sure we’re keeping up with industry but also working with it.

 • We want you to reimagine the medium while you’re here, so you get the chance to specialise in your own area of interest for your final project.
 This could be anything from an interactive website to a video production using interactive story telling and text.
-We offer a lot of support when it comes to the coding side of the course. before the start of the programme gives you an introduction to some of the techniques and languages.
+We offer a lot of support when it comes to the coding side of the course.
+If you do not come from a technical background, you will have the opportunity to take a Digital Bootcamp before the start of the programme to give you an introduction to some of the techniques and languages.

 • What you go away with are the core skills for news writing, video, and computational techniques and some amazing industry contacts.